cj320/reddit-scraper/README.md

 This script will allow one to scrape images from a Reddit subreddit using the The Python Reddit API wrapper.
-It is a work in progress, and will more options beyond pulling images as I continue development work.
+It is a work in progress, and more options will be available beyond pulling images, as I continue development on this project.

 ## :bulb: Instructions